TrellixVulnTeam/swahilipython_SCMU/Doc/library/threading.rst

 The design of this module is loosely based on Java's threading model.
 However, where Java makes locks and condition variables basic behavior of every object, they are separate objects in Python.
-Python's :class:`Thread` class supports a subset of the behavior of Java's Thread class; currently, there are no priorities, no thread groups, and threads cannot be destroyed, stopped, suspended, resumed, or interrupted.
+Python's :class:`Thread` kundi supports a subset of the behavior of Java's Thread class; currently, there are no priorities, no thread groups, and threads cannot be destroyed, stopped, suspended, resumed, or interrupted.
 The static methods of Java's Thread class,